gomingchen/SCAT/README.md

  Chen Ming (chen_ming@brown.edu)

  I am a postdoc at Neuroscience department, Brown University.
 I work with Prof. James Simmons.
 Please feel free to reach out if you have questions or suggestions.

+ I am writing a journal paper that describes this model.
+Please check back later to get a link of the paper.
+Also, I am constantly updating the model.
+Please check back and download the latest one.